Close

 Our Representatives

-The following Tennessee Tech students will be presenting their research, representing the intersection of academic rigor and real-world application:
+The following Tennessee Tech students presented their research, representing the intersection of academic rigor and real-world application:

-• Anna Brown, under the mentorship of Dr. Jane Liu, will present her research on "Snap-Through Buckling and Energy Dissipation of Viscoelastic Metamaterial Arch-Shells," a study with potential applications in enhancing the safety and efficiency of architectural and aerospace structures.
-From Riceville, she will showcase her findings to Representative Mark Cochran and Senator Adam Lowe.
+• Anna Brown, under the mentorship of Dr. Jane Liu, presented her research on "Snap-Through Buckling and Energy Dissipation of Viscoelastic Metamaterial Arch-Shells," a study with potential applications in enhancing the safety and efficiency of architectural and aerospace structures.
+Representative Mark Cochran and Senator Adam Lowe were invited to meet with Anna to discuss her research.

-• Claudia McDavid, guided by Dr. Jeffrey Boles, will present her research on the "Utilization of APCI-Mass Spectrometry for Field Identification of Opioids," which promises to enhance on-site drug analysis for law enforcement and public health officials.
-Hailing from Kingsport, she will discuss her work with Representative John Crawford and Senator Jon Lundberg.
+• Claudia McDavid, guided by Dr. Jeffrey Boles, presented her research on the "Utilization of APCI-Mass Spectrometry for Field Identification of Opioids," which promises to enhance on-site drug analysis for law enforcement and public health officials.
+Representative John Crawford and Senator Jon Lundberg were invited to meet with Claudia and discuss her findings.

-• Justin King, with Dr. Mostafa Rahnama as a mentor, will present "Examining the Mechanisms of Telomeric Position Effect (TPE) in Pyricularia oryzae", research that has significant implications for understanding crop disease resistance and improving agricultural yields.
-Justin, a Gainesboro native, will present to Representative Michael Hale and Senator Paul Bailey.
+• Justin King, with Dr. Mostafa Rahnama as a mentor, presented "Examining the Mechanisms of Telomeric Position Effect (TPE) in Pyricularia oryzae", research that has significant implications for understanding crop disease resistance and improving agricultural yields.
+Representative Michael Hale and Senator Paul Bailey were invited to discuss Justin's project.

-• Braden Moore, under the mentorship of Dr. Hannah Kinmonth-Schultz, will explore the question, "Do CO2-induced Sugar Changes Influence the FLC Gene and Flowering in Arabidopsis thaliana?"
+• Braden Moore, under the mentorship of Dr. Hannah Kinmonth-Schultz, explored the question, "Do CO2-induced Sugar Changes Influence the FLC Gene and Flowering in Arabidopsis thaliana?"
 This research is pivotal for advancing our understanding of plant biology in relation to climate change, with implications for agriculture and ecosystem management.
-From Spring Hill, he will convey the significance of his findings to Representative Scott Cepicky and Senator Joey Hensley.
+Representative Scott Cepicky and Senator Joey Hensley were invited to discuss Brayden's project.